atasarama/joglo-python-sketch/README.md

-# joglo-python-sketch
-My first Python project using turtle to draw a Joglo house as part of a cultural workshop with Korean volunteers (WFK - Jeju National University)

 # 🏡 Joglo Sketch using Python Turtle

 This is my first Python project, created during a volunteer cultural exchange workshop with Korean students from **Jeju National University** under **WFK (World Friends Korea)** in August 2023.